Publications // Projects // Opportunities // News and Updates

 |

-What we are working on nowVisit the page to learn more about the projects we are actively working on in the Snow HydRO Lab, which range in size and scope from semester length undergraduate projects to multi-year federally funded research grants.
+What we are working onVisit the page to learn more about the projects we are actively working on in the Snow HydRO Lab, where we highlight our multi-year federally funded research grants.
+We also do a range of smaller projects including semester length student research opportunities.

 |